 Employment Outlook and Salary Info

-Licensed practical and licensed vocational nurses are the individuals most likely to seek training and certification in IV therapy techniques.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), about 718,800 such professionals were employed in May 2012.
-They made a median annual salary of $41,540.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), about 701,690 licensed practical and licensed vocational nurses were employed in May 2018.
+They made a median annual salary of $46,240.

 Each state has its own certification requirements and procedures for individuals seeking credentials in IV infusion.
 Many states offer their own certification training courses and programs for licensed vocational nurses.
 Others, such as California and Kentucky, allow students to gain certification by completing approved certificate programs in IV therapy at community colleges.